How to Write a Character with Autism

-Here on the blog, I feature a bi-weekly interview with an expert on how to write about a character with a chronic illness or disability that they struggle with.
+Here on the blog, I feature interviews with experts on how to write characters with disabilities.
 While I still recommend getting a sensitivity reader for your work, use these posts to consider how you can accurately portray disabled characters.
 Today’s feature is autism with Aaron Parsons.
 Shout out to Aaron for taking the time to answer my questions!

 1. Could you describe your symptoms and the experience of discovering them?

 "In high school, I was bullied on a daily basis and composed music in my spare time to cope with the pain.
 I recorded an entire album with a message for my fellow students to stop bullying me.
 I tried to perform in front of the school talent show, but I wasn’t accepted to perform and spent all of my spare time trying to figure out other schemes to get my fellow classmates to hear my songs.
 My few friends convinced a DJ at a high school dance to play my music, which resulted in my suspension.

 "My parents decided to take me to a psychiatrist.
 They felt my focus towards gaining respect from my peers as a musician was going to affect my sanity.
 The psychiatrist labeled me with the outdated diagnosis of mild Aspergers Syndrome and discovered that I have very strong interests and opinions.
 He noted my persistence came from my need for closure to complete any task I was passionate about.
 He also noted that my body language and tone of voice never matched the emotions I felt when communicating yet I could be extra-sensitive to the feelings of others.
 He noticed my exact emulation of my favourite music artists (with original lyrics and notes, of course).